-This Healthy Orange Julius Smoothie is a flashback to childhood!
+This Healthy Orange Julius Recipe is a flashback to childhood!
 They were my favorite treat when visiting malls.
 This fresh orange smoothie is a much healthier version, as shown in the nutritional stats comparison below!
+Orange smoothies are great in the winter months when they are in season.

-As a kid, we didn’t go to malls or out to eat often.
+As a kid, we didn’t go to malls or eat out often.
 When we did, my mom was pretty lax about the choices we made.
-She turned a blind eye when I would fill my plate with an egg-bacon-cheese “salad” and chocolate mousse at buffet restaurants, and order deep fried chimichangas at Mexican restaurants.

-A stop at Orange Julius when we were in malls was mandatory!
+A stop at Orange Julius at the mall food court was mandatory!
 Creamy, delicious, and — made of oranges?
 A pretty good “treat”, right?

-Here’s the ingredient list of a classic Orange Julius:
+Here’s the ingredient list of the original Orange Julius recipe: (now served at Dairy Queen)

 I’m not quite sure what sodium carboxymethylcellulose or Maltodextrin is, but I am pretty sure I will NOT be feeding it to my son.
 I do see dextrose, sugar, and corn syrup solids — 3 different forms of sugar.
 (Lots of these ingredients are on my Food Additive Nix List (free printable available)- a great resource for navigating nutrition labels!).